Draft/tentative syllabus for the MIT course offering in Spring 2021 — Updated 2021-03-19 (Pace reduced!)

 Assigned for next week: Chapter Image III.

 Free projects this week will showcase our creative work with images, using Processing.
-If we are on track at this point, we’ll begin planning a group project that will involve object-oriented programming — not covered in the textbook.

 This week’s free projects focus on advanced creative work with text.
 We will also continue collaboration on the group project, if we are on track.